kmpizmad/express-route-generator/README.md

 ## Custom Schemes

-ERG provides an opportunity to create your own schemes **without extensions**.
-The location must be defined in the configuration or in the options otherwise it'll use the built-in schemes.
+ERG provides an opportunity to create your own schemes **WITHOUT EXTENSIONS!** The location must be defined in the configuration or in the options otherwise it'll use the built-in schemes.

 ```
 // Example custom scheme